top of page

 Max Rubin: Co-Artistic Director.

-In 2006 Max co-founded Lodestar Theatre Company Ltd which produced a wide range of work including The Liverpool Shakespeare Festival from 2007 – 2013.
-Lodestar worked in cathedrals, quarries, nightclubs, cemeteries, crypts and theatres, partnering with organizations such as Shakespeare’s Globe, The Liverpool Institute for Performing Arts and Unity Theatre.
-Highlights include Macbeth at Liverpool Cathedral, Hedwig and the Angry Inch at The Kazimier Nightclub and Romeo & Juliet at Liverpool City Hall.
-Before moving to Canada, Max directed as a freelancer around the UK, in Norway and Spain.
+In 2006 he co-founded Lodestar Theatre Co which produced a wide range of work including The Liverpool Shakespeare Festival.
+Lodestar worked in cathedrals, quarries, nightclubs, cemeteries, crypts and theatres, partnering with Shakespeare’s Globe, The Liverpool Institute for Performing Arts, Liverpool CUC and Unity Theatre among others.
+Highlights include Macbeth at Liverpool Cathedral, Hedwig and the Angry Inch at The Kazimier Nightclub, The Master and Margarita at Unity Theatre and Romeo & Juliet, The Labyrinth of Light at Liverpool City Hall.
+Before moving to Canada, Max directed as a freelancer around the UK, Norway and Spain.
 He also taught and directed at various drama schools.

-Directing credits include A Midsummer Night's Dream (Liverpool Royal Court) James (National Tour) Lear, Coram Boy, The Country Wife, A Clockwork Orange (LIPA), Spring Awakening (Oslo), Silence (Institute of Arts Barcelona) Black Snow, The Master & Margarita (Unity Theatre)
+Directing credits include A Midsummer Night's Dream (Liverpool Royal Court) James (National Tour) Lear, Coram Boy, The Country Wife, A Clockwork Orange (LIPA), Spring Awakening (Oslo), Silence (Barcelona) Black Snow (Unity Theatre).

-Canadian credits include Two – Varscona Theatre, A Midsummer Night’s Dream / The Proposal – Lodestar Garden Theatre season, Dead In The Water, The Pillowman - Theatre Yes.
+Canadian credits include Two, Private Lives – Varscona Theatre, A Midsummer Night’s Dream / The Proposal – Lodestar, Dead In The Water, The Pillowman - Theatre Yes.

 Monica Gate.
 Producer.